ST3 General Surgery / Vascular Surgery Interview Preparation Tips And Application Guidance

 Maximum Total Score: 60

-By the end of July 2024, or by the completion of Core Training if this is later, how many months will you have spent in total in General Surgery in any post-Foundation job in any country?
-Please do not include any other posts.
+By the end of July 2026, or by the completion of Core Training if this is later, how many months full time (or equivalent if LTFT) will you have spent in total in General Surgery in any Post-Foundation job in any country?
+Eligible posts must include experience in both unselected emergency general surgery and elective general surgery (or a recognised general surgical sub-specialty) Please do not include any other posts.

 • For non-training posts please provide a copy of the front page of your contract of employment, which must include dates and a clear description of the role